-When I think about the Creation I think about man being made in the image and likeness of God.
-I think of how He made us and breathed into us and we were, we are.
+When I think about Creation I think about man being made in the image and likeness of God.
+I think of how He made us and breathed into us and we became something that wasn't before.
 How special we are.
-By his bringing forth from nothing He Blessed creation.
-By His making and blessing Man and Woman to live in His Paradise He also blessed our involvement within His creation.
-By man’s transgression we were subject to the corruption which our closeness to God had saved us from.
+By His bringing forth from nothing He Blessed creation.
+By His making and blessing Man and Woman to live in His Paradise, He also blessed our involvement within His creation.
+By man’s transgression, we were subject to the corruption which our closeness to God had saved us from.

 I think that is my calling as an artist.
-To be a “partaker of the divine nature” which finds joy and beauty in creating.
+To be a “partaker of the divine nature” which finds joy in the struggle and beauty in the creating.